Leonardo da Vinci University Center

-Leonardo de Vinci University Center (French: Pôle universitaire Léonard de Vinci), is a French private university cluster located at La Défense.
+The Leonardo de Vinci University Center (French: Pôle universitaire Léonard-de-Vinci) is a French private university cluster located at La Défense.

 History

 The Leonardo de Vinci University Center, a higher education University center, has been created in 1995 by the Hauts-de-Seine general council, managed by Charles Pasqua: it is thus often colloquially nicknamed the “Pasqua University" (Fac Pasqua).

 The cluster was a private French higher education.
 Originally, it was financed mainly by public funds.
 The cluster is now managed by the Leonardo da Vinci Association (ALDV) and no longer receives any subsidy from the Hauts-de-Seine.
 The cluster has been managed by Pascal Brouaye since 2012.

-The Leonardo de Vinci University Center has been EESPIG certified since January 10, 2018.
+The Leonardo de Vinci University Center has been EESPIG certified since January 10, 2018 to January 10, 2023.